TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/DeveloperCorner.rst

 Developer Corner
 ==================

+Target group: **Developers**

-Use this section for providing code example or any useful information related to the code basis.
+Use this section for providing code example or any useful information code wise.

 Hooks